• internet_points a year ago

 Industrial approaches applied to living beings are just nasty, period.

-• xeonmc 10 months ago
+• xeonmc a year ago

 Can they be mounted on sharks?

-• essi_ 10 months ago
+• essi_ a year ago

 Heard about this several years ago and while it's very cool technology, it's sadly also like putting makeup on a pig.
 Fish health in those tanks is terrible.
 The entire idea of farming fish is terrible.
 The best idea they've come up with so far to avoid sickness is moving those farm tanks onto land so they can be as controlled as possible.
 I find it to be a bleak industry.